57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 - Handling SOL transfers: Costs 103 CU.
 - Saving account states: Costs 323 CU.

 The total CU consumption for the token transfer operation is about 4555 CU, which aligns closely with our previous test result (4500 CU).
-The highest cost is seen in the transfer initialization step, which consumes 2641 CU.
-We can further break down the initialization phase into more detailed steps, with the following CU consumption:
+The transfer initialization step has the highest cost, which consumes 2641 CU.
+We can further break down the initialization phase into more detailed steps with the following CU consumption:

 - Initializing the source account: 106 CU.
 - Initializing mint information: 111 CU.